OppNHeimer/retro-Hanoi/readme.md

 ### How to

-Click to select a tower piece.
+Click to select a tower block.
-Click above a different platform to move the piece.
+Click above a different platform to move the block.

 ### Rules

- Only the top piece of a tower may be selected.
+Only the top block of a tower may be selected.
- A piece cannot be moved atop a smaller piece.
+A block cannot be moved atop a smaller block.

 ## A little more about Retro Hanoi

 Retro Hanoi was created as an exercise to practice basic DOM manipulation using JavaScript and jQuery.
 The game was built in only a few days after only a few weeks of experience writing code.

 ## Technologies Used